YuyuChen-UW/pmerge/README.md

 # R package pmerge
-This package contains several functions/methods to merge p-values that are either independent or arbitrarily dependent in multiple hypothesis testing.
+This package contains several useful functions/methods to merge p-values that are either independent or arbitrarily dependent in multiple hypothesis testing.
 The package is developed by [Yuyu Chen](https://yuyuchen-uw.github.io/) and Prof. [Ruodu Wang](http://sas.uwaterloo.ca/~wang/).

 ### Table of Contents